 The Company's lease arrangements consist primarily of agreements to lease corporate office space.
 The initial terms of the leases range from two to twelve years.
 Most leases have options to extend or renew the lease.
-As any extension or renewal is at the sole discretion of OCC and is not certain as of the years ended December 31, 2023 and 2022.
+As any extension or renewal is at the sole discretion of OCC and is not certain as of the years ended December 31, 2024 and 2023.
 The extension or renewal options are not included in the calculation of the right-of-use asset or lease liability.
 The Company's lease agreements do not contain material residual value guarantees, restrictions, or covenants.
 Some of the Company's operating lease agreements include variable payments that are passed through by the landlord, such as insurance, taxes, and common area maintenance, payments based on the usage of the asset, and rental payments adjusted periodically for inflation.
 Pass-through charges, payments due to changes in usage of the asset, and payments due to changes in indexation are included within variable lease expense.
 For the operating leases, the Company has elected the practical expedient permitted under Topic 842 to combine lease and non-lease components.

 As a result, non-lease components, such as common area maintenance charges, are accounted for as a single lease element.
-The components of lease expense for the years ended December 31, 2023 and 2022 included in General and administrative and Rental, office and equipment in the accompanying Statement of Income and Comprehensive Income were as follows (in thousands):
+The components of lease expense for the years ended December 31, 2024 and 2023 included in General and administrative and Rental, office and equipment in the accompanying Statement of Income and Comprehensive Income were as follows (in thousands):

-AS OF DECEMBER 31, (IN THOUSANDS) 2023 2022
+AS OF DECEMBER 31, (IN THOUSANDS) 2024 2023

 Finance lease cost:

-Amortization of finance lease assets \$ 718 \$ 694
+Amortization of finance

+lease assets 744 718

-Interest on finance lease liabilities 39 64
+Interest on finance lease liabilities 14 39

-Operating lease cost 11,462 10,702
+Operating lease cost 12,254 11,462

-Variable lease cost 1,554 974
+Variable lease cost 2,408 1,554

-Total lease cost \$ 13,773 \$ 12,434
+Total lease cost \$ 15,420 \$ 13,773

-Supplemental cash flow information related to leases for the years ended December 31, 2023 and 2022 was as follows (in thousands):
+Supplemental cash flow information related to leases for the years ended December 31, 2024 and 2023 was as follows (in thousands):

-AS OF DECEMBER 31, (IN THOUSANDS) 2023 2022
+AS OF DECEMBER 31, (IN THOUSANDS) 2024 2023

 Operating cash flows payments for

-operating leases \$ 13,017 \$ 11,223
+operating leases \$ 14,662 \$ 13,017

 Operating cash flows payments for

-finance leases - interest 39 64
+finance leases - interest 14 39

 Operating cash flows payments for

-finance leases - principal 718 694
+finance leases - principal 744 718

 Operating noncash lease expense

 related to right-of-use asset

-obtained during the year 1,299 11,624
+obtained during the year 4,615 1,299

+Operating cash flows payments for finance leases - principal Operating noncash lease expense related to right-of-use asset 744 718

-Supplemental statement of financial position information related to leases for the years ended December 31, 2023 and 2022 was as follows:
+Supplemental statement of financial position information related to leases for the years ended December 31, 2024 and 2023 was as follows:

-AS OF DECEMBER 31, 2023 2022
+AS OF DECEMBER 31, 2024 2023

 Weighted average remaining

-lease term:
+term:

-Operating leases 8.5 years 9.3 years
+Operating leases 7.3 years 8.5 years

-Finance leases 1.0 year 2.0 years
+Finance leases - 1.0 year

 Weighted average discount

 rate:

-Operating leases 2.38% 2.30%
+Operating leases 2.62% 2.38%

 Finance leases 3.47% 3.47%

-Future minimum aggregate rental payments under operating and finance leases having initial or remaining noncancelable lease terms in excess of one year as of December 31, 2023 are as follows (in thousands):
+Future minimum aggregate rental payments under operating leasees having initial or remaining noncancelable lease terms in excess of one year as of December 31, 2024 and future minimum installment obligation payments on the remaining noncancelable installment payment agreement terms, are as follows (in thousands):

-OPERATING FINANCE
+OPERATING INSTALLMENT

-IN THOUSANDS) LEASES LEAS
+(IN THOUSANDS) LEASES OBLIGATIONS

-2024 \$ 10,590 \$ 757
+2025 \$ 12,382 \$ 3,075

-2025 10,669 -

-2026 10,364 -
+2026 12,129 3,074

 2027 9,823 -

 2028 10,083 -

+2029 10,349 -

-Thereafter 38,846 -
+Thereafter 28,497 -

-Total minimum lease payments \$ 90,375 \$ 757
+Total minimum lease payments \$ 83,263 \$ 6,149

-Amount representing interest (8,402) (14)
+Amount representing interest (6,851) -

 Present value of minimum

-lease payments \$ 81,973 \$ 743
+payments \$ 76,412 \$ 6,149

 EMPLOYEE COSTS OCC entered into employment agreements with certain senior officers.
-The aggregate commitment for future salaries and deferred compensation payments at December 31, 2023 and 2022, excluding bonuses, was approximately \$0.1 million and \$2.5 million, respectively.
+The aggregate commitment for future salaries and deferred compensation payments at December 31, 2024 and 2023, excluding bonuses, was approximately \$0.1 million.